 I am bereft that my cousins have, for the moment, given up on America, that they are postponing their visits.
 I understand, but I am bereft.
 Even worse, #47 signed an Executive Order on January 20 targeting Canadians.
 They now have to register as "aliens" if they stay in the US for more than three months.
 This particular "order" slipped under my radar.

 I come from an Alpine skiing family and when I was a kid I had the good fortune to go skiing every winter holiday.
 If there wasn't enough snow in the US, we headed for the Canadian Laurentians, a 617 mile 17 plus hour car trip from New York City.
 My stepfather was an endurance driver but at about 2 or 3 a.m. we pulled over to rest in a motel.
 The next morning we "crossed over" into Canada.
 I have no recollection of a border, a border patrol, or a presentation of passports.
 Either I was sleeping or the border was seamless, one country segueing into another.
 But, of course, this is an illusion.
-Canada has it's own culture, history, languages, politics, mores and border control.
+Canada has its own culture, history, languages, politics, mores and border control.
 Indeed, there is much to learn and admire about our neighbors and allies to the north-- the settler population, the immigrants and migrants, Quebec, and the First Peoples of Canada.

 Talking to Sherry I realized I don't know enough about Canadian history.
 I asked her to recommend a good book, and I asked my cousin George the same.
 They are researching, and if I hear from them before I post this blog, I'll include their recommendations here.